Legal · Custom Websites plan

 16.1 The bureau may update these terms from time to time.
 The version effective on the date of signature applies to the client's agreement throughout the 24-month minimum term.

-16.2 After the minimum term, the bureau may give 60 days' written notice of changes; the client may end the agreement under clause 3.3 if it does not accept the changes.
+16.2 After the minimum term, the bureau may give at least 60 days' written notice of changes, taking effect from the next renewal term; the client may end the agreement at the end of the current term under clause 3.2 if it does not accept the changes.

 16.3 The current version of these terms is always published at /legal/website-plan-terms.